Updated: Jul 16

 I like to encourage clients to think of their skin as telling them a story.

 You can ask yourself: how much sleep am I getting?
 How much water am I drinking?
 How has my digestion felt?
 Where am I in my cycle?
 What products am I currently using on my skin, my hair, my teeth?
 What is my stress level?
 What are my concerns?
 Your skin is your body and it is all connective.
 It is not just the covering on the outside, but often a map to internal imbalances.
 It can feel scary at first and you can often feel like you need an outside expert to guide you, but it is in these questions that you can begin to tap into your own innate intuition.
+It also allows for the possibility of change, of evolution.
+We are not static beings, but dynamic, shifting, fluid.
+We change with the seasons, with the years, over time, sometimes daily.
+Curiosity and openness allow us to be in dialog with ourselves and with our needs.

 You are your best healer.